 By changing the perception of finance teams, they can become considered a more integral part of the business and create a better case for future investment.

-Underperforming finance teams negatively impacts the finance leader, team members and overall business.
+Underperforming finance teams negatively impact the finance leader, team members and the overall business.
 The finance leader may be seen as ineffective and unable to manage the team, while team members may feel disengaged and undervalued.
 This can lead to a loss of productivity and morale within the team, as well as a loss of confidence in the finance leader.

 The wider business may also suffer if the finance team is unable to meet its targets or deliver on its promises.
 This can lead to a loss of customers, revenue and profit.
 Underperforming finance teams can also damage the reputation of the company and make it harder to attract and retain talent.